rwsite/updatepulse-server/docs/generic.md

 ## Using the provided examples

-Examples of implementations in Node.js, PHP, Bash, and Python are provided in `wp-content/plugins/updatepulse-server/integration/dummy-generic`.
+Examples of implementations in Node.js, PHP, Bash, and Python are provided in the `dummy-generic` folder of the in the [UpdatePulse Server Integration Examples](https://github.com/Anyape/updatepulse-server-integration) repository.
 Although they can be executed, the examples are meant to be used as a starting point for your own implementation, and are **not meant to be used as-is**.
 All the examples have been tested on Linux and MacOS.